Thymester/SimpleMenu/README.md

       * - start SimpleMenu

   4: Do not change the name of any of the folders to make it easier. server.cfg is case sensitive

+  If you wish you may use this in any private or public project!

 # Changelog